scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added support for Werner's (TeX's) Sub Font Definition files which provide a way of splitting up a 2 byte encoding into lots of little pfb fonts with 256 characters in each.
-    -   Normally in a ttf font, FontForge generates a 'post' table with the names of all the characters in it.
+    -   Normally in a ttf font, websharpstudios generates a 'post' table with the names of all the characters in it.
 I've just added a way to make it generate a short 'post' table with no character names.
-    -   FontForge generates bad truetype hints.
+    -   websharpstudios generates bad truetype hints.
 There is now a way to turn these off in the Generate Font dlg.

 -   24-July-2002